-Data Centre Efficiency is a flexible term originally used to characterize the efficient use of energy in a data center.
+Data Center Efficiency is a flexible term originally used to characterize the efficient use of energy in a Data Center.
 But over the years, the usage of this term has expanded to other entities such as storage, accessibility, security, networks and IT assets.
-Every data center around the world is focused on increasing its efficiency.
-And here are the top five things for data center efficiency that further enable you to drive costs out of your IT infrastructure.
+Every Data Center around the world is focused on increasing its efficiency.
+And here are the top five things for Data Center efficiency that further enable you to drive costs out of your IT infrastructure.

 Improve energy efficiency

 Energy is the core of every Data Center.
 Power and thermal management give you a long-term strategic advantage.
 Cooling the equipment is indispensable and that requires a lot of power.
 But if you use a containment system, you may be able to reduce energy usage by 8-10 percent.
 And if you are yet to decide on a location, consider a place with a moderate climate, which may give you some advantage over operating a full-fledged HVAC system.
 You can also switch to hardware that are faster and require less power such as SSDs over hard-disk drives.

 Focus on storage and capacity

 Rapid data growth fuels the increasing demand for capacity storage in Data Center.
 And while it’s a challenge for Data Center management, it is not feasible to purchase new storage solutions every time, given the ever-increasing data.
 You will have to take the do-more-with-less approach to avoid the high cost of ownership.
 At this point, you can benefit from adopting performance analytics software.
 You must also monitor devices, troubleshoot drives and improve drive management processes to make sure that drives are working optimally and identify potential issues well before they affect processes.

 Enhance data security

 Data security is the nerve center and with the recent high-profile security breaches, it has become top priority for the management.
 It is imperative to improve comprehensive security measures.
 Data security needs vary from one organization to another and you should employ encryption for data as per your organizational needs.